SAP-samples/teched2022-AP260/exercises/ex3/README.md

 }
 ```

 As you can see, it's a simple `if statement` that helps us to distinguish the two URIs.
-Run the tests - they should all pass.
+Run the tests for a last time with `npx hardhat test` and they should all pass.

-Note: if you decide to deploy this smart contract later on and create a sample NFT, you might notice that marketplaces such as OpenSea still show the original NFT metadata even after redemption.
+**Note**: If you decide to deploy this smart contract later on and create a sample NFT, you might notice that marketplaces such as OpenSea still show the original NFT metadata even after redemption.
 That's because these marketplaces aggressively cache the IPFS metadata of the NFT.
-You can either wait a few hours until they refresh the cache or hit the "reload metadata" button that you find on OpenSea NFT detail pages.
+You can either wait a few hours until they refresh the cache or hit the "Refresh metadata" button that you find on OpenSea NFT detail pages.
+But you can always use the Etherscan Explorer to verify the tokenURI.

+**Note**: You can find the image URIs in the test file.

 ## Summary

-Congratulations!
+Congratulations! 🎉

 By now you have added a lot of functionality to our NFT smart contract and you have even verified most functionality with tests.
-If you want, feel free to deploy the new smart contract to Goerli (check [exercise 2](../ex2/README.md) of this tutorial) and test it all out on a real testnet.
+If you want, feel free to deploy the new smart contract to the Goerli Ethereum blockchain.
+Based on [exercise 2](../ex2/README.md) you are able to test the redeem functionality on a real testnet.

 Thx for staying with us this far.
 If you have extra questions, we're here to help.
 Just let us know!